aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 See the Mallob worker [Dockerfile](satcomp-images/satcomp-worker/Dockerfile) for more details.

 ## FAQ / Troubleshooting

+Q: What is the build_mallob_images.sh script doing?
+What do the flags for docker build mean?

+The script looks like this:

+    # /bin/sh
+    cd common
+    docker build -t satcomp-mallob:common .
+    cd ..

+    cd leader
+    docker build -t satcomp-mallob:leader .
+    cd ..

+    cd worker
+    docker build -t satcomp-mallob:worker .
+    cd ..

+First we factor out the common parts of the leader and worker into a common image.
+This Dockerfile builds the Mallob solver and its components that will be used by both the leader and the worker image.
+Then we use this common image to build the leader and worker images.

+Docker has two characteristics for build that are important for this script.
+The `-t satcomp-mallob:common` argument tells Docker to give the newly constructed image a _tag_ that provides a name for the docker image.
+The second thing is that all file paths in Docker are local to the directory where the `docker build` command occurs.
+This is why we need to navigate to the directory containing the Dockerfile prior to running the build.

+Note that there is also a `nocache_build_mallob_images.sh` script.
+Although Docker does a pretty good job of dependency tracking, certain changes are invisible to it.
+For example, Docker can determine whether there has been an update to the Mallob repository, but if Mallob calls out to another repository, then Docker will not detect it, and you might get a stale build.
+To guard against this, there is a `--no-cache` flag that will do a full rebuild.
+If your solver has similar indirect dependencies, you might need to use the `--no-cache` flag.

+#### To build the Mallob leader image:

+1. Navigate to the `leader` subdirectory.
+2. Run `docker build -t satcomp-mallob:leader .` The resulting image will be named `satcomp-mallob:leader`.
+This Dockerfile adds scripts necessary to use Mallob as the leader node in a distributed solver to the generated image.

+#### To build the Mallob worker image:

+1. Navigate to the `worker` subdirectory.
+2. Run `docker build -t satcomp-mallob:worker .`  This Dockerfile adds scripts necessary to use Mallob as the worker node in a distributed solver to the generated image.

+Q: After a while, I have lots of old versions of Docker images that are taking up disk space that I no longer need.
+How do I get rid of them?

+A: On repeated image builds, previously-built images with the same name will be left with the name/tag as `<none>/<none>`.
+Docker dangling images can be deleted with `docker image prune`.
+A specific image can be deleted by running `docker rmi <IMAGE ID>`.

+Note that you can delete all docker images on your machine by running `docker rmi -f $(docker images -a -q)`.
+Be careful: only do this after running `docker images` to check that you won't delete images unrelated to the solver competition.

 Q: I'm only submitting to the parallel track and not the cloud track.
 Do I need a worker image?